fatihusta/nft_dict/docs/dict.rst

 - a host's profile

-  - example: all androids hosts are blocked from certain services
+  - example: all android hosts are blocked from certain services
   - example: all ipad devices use the second WAN link

 - a host's quota